Overreaction in Expectations with Endogenous Feedback (2025) - Job market paper

 Abstract

-This paper measures biases in expectations within environments characterized by feedback loops between expectations and actual outcomes.
-A forecasting experiment provides evidence of individuals overreacting to recent information, which is mitigated by negative feedback that mirrors the nature of the stabilizing force of monetary policy.
-A model of expectation formation with costly information processing shows that such a mitigation is possible only if agents recognize the existence of feedback and adjust their behavior accordingly, thereby amplifying its effects.
-When integrated into a New Keynesian framework, stronger negative feedback that attenuates the forecasting bias accelerates convergence of endogenous variables to the rational expectations equilibrium.
-However, it does not eliminate it, implying higher persistence in the responses of inflation to exogenous shocks and a need for a stronger monetary policy reaction, relative to rational expectations.
+This paper measures biases in expectations within environments characterized by feedback loops between expectations and outcomes.
+Through a forecasting experiment, I provide evidence that although individuals systematically overreact to recent information, this overreaction is mitigated by stabilizing general equilibrium feedback.
+A simple theoretical model incorporating costly information processing shows that such a mitigation is feasible only if agents recognize the existence of feedback and adjust their behavior accordingly, thereby amplifying its stabilizing effects.
+Within the New Keynesian framework, stronger stabilizing feedback that attenuates the forecasting bias accelerates the convergence of endogenous variables to the rational expectations equilibrium.
+However, it does not eliminate overreaction, resulting in excess volatility in inflation responses to exogenous shocks.
+Consequently, monetary policy needs to respond more aggressively to an inflationary shock to achieve the same stabilizing effects as under rational expectations.

 Abstract

 This paper measures variation in central bank credibility through the level of agreement in a monetary policy committee and empirically studies its relevance for the effectiveness of forward guidance.
-In the European Central Bank’s (ECB) institutional framework, high-frequency identification shows that non-unanimity within the Governing Council makes financial markets doubt the credibility of their commitment to forward guidance promises.
-Instead, they expect a change in policy direction, regardless of the ECB promising the opposite.
-Reduced credibility of the commitment then dampens the effect the easing bias in communication has on expectations while confirming unanimity does not seem to reinforce it.
+Within the European Central Bank’s (ECB) institutional framework, high-frequency identification shows that non-unanimity within the Governing Council leads financial markets to doubt the credibility of their commitment to forward guidance promises.
+Instead, they respond to policy communication as if expecting a change in policy direction, despite the ECB promising the opposite.
+The reduced credibility of the commitment then dampens the effect that the easing bias in communication has on expectations, while confirming unanimity does not seem to reinforce it.

 Inattention to Financial Information: The Role of Income (Draft available upon request)